-An important part of the Technology course is using the computers in a variety of ways.
+An important part of the Technology course is using the tools of technology in a real world way.
 They will use them to design and produce plans and sketches, books, word processing documents, spreadsheets and databases.

 Students will be working in the school's Wood and Metal workshops, the Food labs, Textile and Design Labs, Computer Labs and our well-equipped Agricultural area.